intellij-rust/intellij-rust/CONTRIBUTING.md

 Note the `:` in front of the task name.
 The repository contains two independent plugins for Rust and TOML, which are organized as gradle subprojects.
-Running `./gradlew :task` executes the task only for Rust plugin, `:toml:task` will run the task for TOML and `./gradlew task` will do for both.
+Running `./gradlew :task` executes the task only for Rust plugin, `:intellij-toml:task` will run the task for TOML and `./gradlew task` will do for both.